 THE HISTORY OF JUNETEENTH

-The people of Texas are informed that, in accordance with a Proclamation from the Executive of the United States, all slaves are free. – General Order No. 3
+The people of Texas are informed that, in accordance with a Proclamation from the Executive of the United States, all slaves are free. – General Orders, No. 3

-Two and a half years later, in June of 1865, more than two thousand Federal soldiers of the 13th Army Corps arrived in Galveston and with them Major General Gordon Granger, Commanding Officer, District of Texas.
-Granger’s men marched through Galveston reading General Order, No. 3 at numerous locations, including their headquarters at the Osterman Building, 1861 Custom House, courthouse, and then the Negro Church on Broadway, as Reedy Chapel-AME Church was referred to then.
+Two and a half years later, in June of 1865, more than two thousand Federal soldiers of the 13th Army Corps arrived in Galveston, and with them were Major General Gordon Granger, Commanding Officer, District of Texas.
+Granger delivered to Galveston General Orders, No. 3.
 The order informed all Texans that, in accordance with a Proclamation from the Executive of the United States, all slaves were free.

 It was from that moment that Juneteenth would be born.
 Since then, the annual commemoration has grown from local roots to a national celebration featuring parades, readings, processions, and more.
 In the late 1970s, the Texas Legislature declared Juneteenth a “holiday of significance […] particularly to the blacks of Texas”.
 Texas was the first state to establish Juneteenth as a state holiday under legislation introduced by freshman Democratic state representative Al Edwards (Houston).
 The law passed through the Texas Legislature in 1979 and was officially made a state holiday on January 1, 1980.
 After Texas recognized the date, many states followed suit.
 Currently, 47 of the 50 U.S. states and the District of Columbia have recognized Juneteenth as either a state holiday or ceremonial holiday, a day of observance.